sunlex0717/Notes/Leetcode/Dynamic programming.md

 # Dynamic programming notes
 Dynamic programming is an important topic in basic algorithms.
-It is widely used in
+It solves problems by combining the solutions to sub-problems.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTM2NTg0Nzg2LC0yMDc1OTA1OTkwXX0=
+eyJoaXN0b3J5IjpbMTg4NDYyOTYyMiwtMjA3NTkwNTk5MF19
 -->